 Why do black triangles form between the teeth?

 - Teeth shape.
-When the teeth are triangular, there is a tendency of a large teeth gap to develop as the teeth connect only at the chewing surface and not near the gum line.
+When the teeth are triangular, a large teeth gap tends to develop as the teeth connect only at the chewing surface and not near the gum line.

-- Gum recession occurs when the margin of the gum tissue surrounding the teeth wears away due to periodontal diseases, genetics, overbrushing, inadequate dental care, hormonal changes, tobacco use, teeth grinding or clenching, a misaligned bite, or tongue or lip piercing.
+- Gum recession occurs when the gum tissue's margin surrounding the teeth wears away due to periodontal diseases, genetics, overbrushing, inadequate dental care, hormonal changes, tobacco use, teeth grinding or clenching, a misaligned bite, or tongue or lip piercing.

 How can the black triangles between teeth be removed?